 With these features, drivers and carriers can expect a few more benefits:

 - Reduce fuel consumption and wastage with the help of GPS tracking, efficient route management, and idle-time tracking.

 - Reduce paperwork and administrative burdens because of automated IFTA calculations.

 - Improve driving and a reduction in poor driving practices, such as hard braking, excessive acceleration, and hard cornering.

 - Reduce vehicle-related violations,

 After December 18, 2017, some fleets may require a few weeks to adjust.
 If you have never used an electronic logging device, it will take some time to get familiar with ELDs.

+Automate ELD compliance and take a proactive approach to risk management when you use Motive.
 Request a free demo of the Motive ELD today.